In a digital world

 Some education literature does take the view that digital technology is so important, digital literacy needs to come first, before health concerns.
 "Rather than starting with the question 'how do we keep children safe', media literacy educators step outside the boundaries of a harm-or-not paradigm to ask, 'how can we help children become literate in a digital world," (Donohue, 2015).

-With evidence showing that moderate computer use is the most effective for improving educational outcomes and digital literacy, this rather mutually exclusive approach seems unnecessary.
+With evidence showing that moderate and balanced use of digital devices can be effective for improving educational outcomes and digital literacy, extremes seem unnecessary.

 Another common pushback is that children need smartphone and ubiquitous device access, and that we just need to teach them how to self-regulate, as this is what they will have to do as adults in a digital environment.